wilsonzlin/minify-html/README.md

 #### `--in`

 Path to a file to process.
-If omitted, hyperbuild will read from `stdin`, and imports will be relative to the working directory.
+If omitted, hyperbuild will read from `stdin`.

 #### `--out`